-Figure 3 Self-Controlled Risk Interval design (illustration only for a hypothetical risk/control period of 42 days, risk intervals are AESI-specific and are based on hypothesised plausible vaccine-AESI induction period)
+Figure 3 Self-Controlled Risk Interval design (illustration only for a hypothetical risk/control period of 42 days, risk intervals are AESI-specific and are based on hypothesised plausible vaccine-AESI induction period)27

 The self-controlled methods, by definition, control time-invariant confounding, but are still susceptible to time-varying confounding from age and season.
-As the SCRI design often uses relatively short risk and control periods and the periods are close in time, this could minimise time-varying confounding.
-However, this comes with a cost of lower power due to shorter control periods in the SCRI design than in the SCCS design.
-It is important to note that methods to adjust for time-varying confounders in the SCCS design are available.
-To adjust for time-varying confounders in the sccs design are available.
-To adjust for time-varying confounders it might be an advantage also to include unvaccinated cases.
+As the SCRI design often uses relatively short risk and control periods and the periods are close in time, this could minimise time-varying confounding.30 However, this comes with a cost of lower power due to shorter control periods in the SCRI design than in the SCCS design.26 It is important to note that methods to adjust for time-varying confounders in the SCCS design are available.^{31 32} To adjust for time-varying confounders in the secce and section and the secce are available.^{31 32} To adjust for time-varying confounders in the secce and section are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders in the secce are available.^{31 32} To adjust for time-varying confounders it might be an advantage also to include unvaccinated cases.31

 Selection between the SCCS design and the SCRI design will depend on the observed rate of the specific AESI (low rates would favour the SCCS design), and on presence of time-varying confounders (would favour the SCRI design if it appears that it would not be possible to properly adjust for time-varying confounders in the SCCS design).
-In addition, for an AESI that is a contraindication to vaccination, the SCRI design with post-vaccination control period can be used.
+In addition, for an AESI that is a contraindication to vaccination, the SCRI design with post-vaccination control period can be used.30